Investigating magnetically-induced distortions of neutron stars through gamma-ray burst X-ray plateaus: The method

-The extreme sample of this case is that the slope of the X-ray light curve decays as $0\rightarrow \sim -1\rightarrow \sim -2$ (see equations (\ref{eq5}) and (\ref{eq7})).
-If there is such a sample, one can obtain $\tau_{\rm gw}$ and $\tau_{\ast}$, as well as $\tau_{\rm em}$, through data fitting, so that equations (\ref{eq11}) and (\ref{eq12}) are available and $\varepsilon_{\rm B,eff}$ can be directly connected to observable quantities \citep{2019ApJ...886...87D}.
-Dividing equation (\ref{6}) by equation (\ref{8}), there is
+The extreme sample of this case is that the decay index of the X-ray light curve changes as $0\rightarrow \sim -1\rightarrow \sim -2$ (see Eqs. (\ref{eq7}) and (\ref{eq5})).
+If there is such a sample, one can obtain $\tau_{\rm gw}$ and $\tau_{\ast}$ through data fitting and get $\tau_{\rm em}$ through Eq. (\ref{eq14}).
+Then $\epsilon_{\rm B,eff}$ can be directly connected to observable quantities via Eqs. (\ref{eq11}) and (\ref{eq12}).
+Dividing Eq. (\ref{6}) by Eq. (\ref{8}), we get